Shana Yi, LMFT

 All appointments must be scheduled in advance.

 I work with individuals who are experiencing various difficult life challenges such as relationship issues, anxiety, depression, transitions, work stress and trauma.
 My clients are highly motivated to collaboratively work towards reaching their goals which often involve living a healthier and happier life.

 My style of working is warm, thoughtful and direct.
-I am committed to helping people discover and enhance their emotional capacity in order to life more satisfying lives.
+I am committed to helping people discover and enhance their emotional capacity in order to live more satisfying lives.
 I like to incorporate ideas from various techniques including Cognitive Behavioral Therapy and Narrative Therapy although I like to tailor my approaches to each client's goals and values.
 My style in therapy tends to be solution focused while being present with authenticity, empathy and humor.